 The problem of the repetitious number

-In this parlor trick you ask spectator A to write down any three-digit number, then to copy the number to a new piece of paper, followed by the same digits again, making a six-digit number.
+In this little parlor trick you ask spectator A to write down any three-digit number, then to copy the number to a new piece of paper, followed by the same digits again, making a six-digit number.
 Without looking, instruct spectator A to pass the paper to spectator B without revealing the number to you.

 Spectator B is to divide the resulting number by 7, and then pass the result to a spectator C, who divides the result by 11.
 (Tell them not to worry, there will be no remainder!)